For best experience please turn on javascript and use a modern browser!

 • Ensure that teaching and research can continue.
 It is not allowed to disrupt lectures and exams.
 Additionally, patient care must not be disturbed in any way.

-In 2024 there was a lot of discussion about the UvA’s house rules.
-In particular, the wording about where and when protests are allowed was not clear enough.
-Therefore, an update of these house rules is in progress, taking into account the feedback from students, staff, the local trade unions FNV, CNV and AOb, and various other social organizations.
-The Central Works Council and the Central Student Council of the UvA are the main partners in this process and have been granted the right to consent on this subject.
-The renewed rules are ready in draft form and are have been sent to both councils for consent.
+Before and during the summer, there was extensive discussion about the UvA's house rules.
+That is why work was started on updating those house rules, which also took the reactions of students, staff, local trade unions FNV, CNV and AOb and several other civil society organisations into account.
+The UvA's Central Works Council and the Central Student Council are the main partners in this process and have been granted the right to consent on this subject.

 How the UvA handles protests